-Welcome to Invincible's Explorations of the U.P.
-This is a map that includes (nearly) all of the places I've visited of note in Michigan's Upper Peninsula.
-As you can see, there are quite a few (over 500 as of December 2020!).
+Welcome to Nathan Invincible's Explorations of the U.P.
+This is a map that includes nearly all of the places I've visited of note in Michigan's Upper Peninsula.
+As you can see, there are quite a few (over 625 as of December 2021!).
 I started making this map in 2012 and finally decided to release it to the public in 2017.
 I'm always discovering more new places to adventure, and I try to update the public-facing version of this map twice a year (spring/fall).
 That way you get the most up-to-date information on which lakes are worth paddling, bluffs worth climbing, and swamps worth getting lost in.

 Not every point on the map is accessible by everyone.
 Sometimes I get to go places that others cannot for my jobs.
 If that's the case, maybe you can tag along on a future adventure.
 Don't trespass, and definitely don't say I told you to go there (believe me, getting caught sucks).
 These are only recommendations, whether you make it back in one piece is totally up to you.
 We can't all be invincible, but with this map you can act like it!